GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 This means the thumbnail stays in the center of the element as the width expands, but the full image 'un-crops' as it transitions from 1:1 to 16:9.

 {% Aside %}
-Animating width and height, as happens here on the `::page-transition-container`, is generally frowned upon in web performance circles as it runs layout per frame.
-However, for page transitions, we plan to optimize it so it can run off the main thread in most cases.
+Animating width and height, as happens here on the `::view-transition-container`, is generally frowned upon in web performance circles as it runs layout per frame.
+However, for View Transitions, we plan to optimize it so it can run off the main thread in most cases.
 This optimization hasn't been implemented yet.
 {% endAside %}

 ## Changing the transition depending on device state